California Psalms

 5 Let me catch my breath

-take in the thought that I may cross into the kitchen of the world’s design
+take in the thought that I may cross into the kitchen of the world’s basis

 and be in great ones’ company by right.

-the groan and drone of towering massive crags
+the groan and drone of massive crag behemoths

 crowning the ignited sky and facing us with heavy walls